NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

    * - ``src_ep``
      - string
      - **Required**
-     - Endpoint name or UUID where data will be deleted
+     - Transfer endpoint name or UUID where data will be deleted
    * - ``src_path``
      - string
      - **Required**